obsoletenerd/obsoletenerd.com/content/Building-a-blog-with-Pelican-and-Cloudflare-Pages.md

 It breaks down into 3 main steps:

- - Setting up Pelican locally so you can test your posts, develop your theme, iterate on your content, etc.
+ - [Setting up Pelican locally](#setting-up-pelican) so you can test your posts, develop your theme, iterate on your content, etc.
- - Creating a Github repo and pushing your content to it.
+ - [Creating a Github repo](#creating-a-github-repo) and pushing your content to it.
- - Configuring Cloudflare Pages to pull the repo, run the build process, and host the outputted content on your domain.
+ - [Configuring Cloudflare Pages](#configuring-cloudflare-pages) to pull the repo, run the build process, and host the outputted content on your domain.

+<a id="setting-up-pelican"></a>
 ## Set up Pelican locally

 ```bash